Contents

 - Analyses must be completed at least quarterly.

-Required Records and Documentation - CO2eMisc.
-Project
+Required Records and Documentation - Direct Emissions

 The Project Proponent must maintain the following records as evidence supporting calculation of emissions from the DAC or CO2 conversion process: